dabogee/com.dabogee.simple-image-collage/README.md

 Note:

-Sorry, I didn't have enough time to publish it to maven central repository but if you can help me with this task, please, make a PR about it.
+Sorry, I didn't have enough time to publish it to the maven central repository but if you can help me with this task, please, make a PR about it.

 ### Description

-Generates a random collage from given images.
+Generates a random collage from a set of given images.